alexcormier/setwp/README.md

   -t --tile     Tile wallpaper.
   -h --help     Show this help message.
   -v --version  Show version information.

+Directory options:
+  -i --interval=<s>  Interval at which to change wallpaper in seconds.
+  -l --login         Change wallpaper when logging in.
+  -w --wake          Change wallpaper when waking from sleep.
+  -r --random        Randomize wallpaper selection.
 ~~~

+## Limitations
+When setting wallpaper to a directory, spaces and desktops are not synced.
+Having them in sync is outside the scope of this project, as setwp changes wallpaper settings and the OS changes the actual wallpaper.

 ## Todo
 - [x] Option to set picture position (fill, fit, strech, center, tile)
 - [ ] Image validation
 - [x] bash/zsh completion
-- [ ] Set whole folder as wallpaper ?
+- [x] Set whole folder as wallpaper ?